+I am fluent in written and spoken Spanish.
 I have enjoyed teaching and tutoring for more than twenty years.
 I have tutored all types of students from high school and college students to Executives.
 I have also tutored and taught extensively online, which also helps students to learn who do not have the time to go and sit in a classroom.
-I am fluent in written and spoken Spanish.
 I have worked extensively with English speakers who are learning Spanish and Spanish speakers who are learning English.
 Tutoring and teaching brings joy to me because I can see a student improve their proficiency in whatever subject they are trying to master.

 Education & Certification